AmanuelZeredawit/Anomaly-detection-and-classification/README.md

 ### Modeling

 The dataset we have for modeling is unbalanced (18845, 1725) so we downsample the majority class to develop our models.
 Different models have been tried and evaluated.
 The metrics that we use for evaluation are F-score and confusion matrix as the business need of our client is to minimize false negative(FN) and false positive(FP).
 Minimizing FN means minimizing the loss caused by manufacturing coils with constriction.
-Minimizing FP keeps our client "Arcelor-Mittal" in business by keeping its reputation of manufacturing and supplying constriction-free steel coils.
+Minimizing FP keeps our client "ArcelorMittal" in business by keeping its reputation of manufacturing and supplying constriction-free steel coils.
 In this project, we use a random forest classifier to predict prediction as FP and FN is lower than in other models.

 confusion matrix result on downsampled test data: